Check in the main section of the Cliffhanger, their website / facebook or contact details for dates and times.

 Admin/Bookings – Alicja Clark – alicjaclark076@Qmail.com Brick Club – Please register your interest with Alicja by email or find us on Facebook.

-For further information regarding this initiative please contact: Candi Williams Tarling, Revd Janet Evans, Revd Susan Harvey 840 696
+For further information: Candi Williams Tarling, Revd Janet Evans, Revd Susan Harvey 840 696

 Sherston’s Gardening Club